CumulusNetworks/docs/content/cumulus-netq-49/Lifecycle-Management/Credential-Management.md

 ### Delete Access Profiles

-Any profile that is assigned to a switch can't be deleted.
+You cannot delete a profile that is currently attached to a switch.
 You must {{<link title="Switch Management/#attach-an-access-profile-to-a-switch" text="attach a different profile to the switch">}} first.
-Note that *Netq-Default* and *Nvl4-Default* can't be deleted.
+Note that you cannot delete the *Netq-Default* profile.

 {{<tabs "TabID247" >}}